pannous/hieros/docs/Home.md

 ![susa-egypt.png](susa-egypt.png)
 Near identical building plans of the early temples and very similar early Egyptian and Sumerian [ceremonies](Hieros-gamos) clearly demonstrate that these are not mere trade-artefacts, but in fact proof of a common anchestry of both higher civilizations.

-In 2006 a tall woman with a golden eye implant was [found in Jiroft](http://www.iranreview.org/content/Documents/Iran_s_Burnt_City.htm), Iran.
+In in Jiroft, Iran a 5000 year old woman with a golden eye implant was [discovered](http://www.iranreview.org/content/Documents/Iran_s_Burnt_City.htm).
 With an outstanding 1.82 m tall (6 feet) she was much taller than ordinary women of her time.
-We anticipate that genetic tests will show that she was indeed part of proto-indo-europeans founding stock.
+We anticipate that genetic tests will show that she was indeed part of the proto-indo-european founding stock.

 Some context of this urbanization can be explored in the paper the [Kurgan Copper Revolution](https://www.academia.edu/14001057/Kurgan_Copper_Revolution).
 Here we investigate how deeply the roots go and how the [system](PIE), its [cosmology](cosmos) and language are intertwined with our own: